-General and administrative expenses for both 2013 and 2012 were approximately \$1.0 million.
+General and administrative expenses for 2014 were approximately \$1.0 million, as compared to approximately \$1.2 million for 2013.
 General and administrative expenses principally include officer and employee salaries and benefits, legal and accounting fees, insurance, consulting services, investor and public relations services, and other costs associated with being a publicly traded company.